shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-apps/tk-shotgun-launchfolder.md

 ---
 layout: default
-title: Shotgun Launch Folder
+title: ShotGrid Launch Folder
 pagename: tk-shotgun-launchfolder
 lang: en
 ---

-# Shotgun Launch Folder
+# ShotGrid Launch Folder

 The Launch Folder App is a {% include product %} utility which allows you to jump from {% include product %} into the File System.